Washington Child Support Guidelines (2026 Updates)

 Breakdown of the $4,000 Calculation

 The calculation for $4,000 involves the Basic Support Obligation.
-Under the 2026 economic table, a household earning $4,000 should spend approximately $1,286 on 2 children, split proportionally between parents.
+Under the 2026 economic table, a household earning $4,000 should spend $1,286 on 2 children, split proportionally between parents.

 Standard Mid-Income Calculation

 Your $4,000 income falls within the standard economic schedule.
 This means the $1,286 figure is the presumptive legal standard.
+Want a complete breakdown including deviations and expenses?
+Calculate your full worksheet

 Presumptive Amount